jingliu92/jingliu92.github.io/_pages/about.md

 ---
 ---

-**👋 Hi there, I'm Jing**
-I'm a postdoctoral fellow at the U.S. Department of Agriculture (USDA) - Agricultural Research Service (ARS) in Madison, Wisconsin.
+I'm a postdoctoral fellow at the U.S. Department of Agriculture (USDA)-Agricultural Research Service (ARS) in Madison, Wisconsin.
 I earned my Ph.D. from Oklahoma State University, where I specialized in integrating wet-lab and bioinformatics approaches to develop microbiome-based alternatives to antibiotics.
 My current research continues in this area, focusing on leveraging multi-omics data to advance animal health and disease prevention.

 Profile of Qualifications